-Almost every four years, the month of February gains an extra day—and 2020 is one of those years!
+Almost every four years, the month of February gains an extra day.
 Since it takes the earth roughly 365 days (and some spare hours) to orbit the sun, leap days are a way to compensate for that extra time.

 First, let’s learn about why we even have leap years.

 Understanding why leap years occur might help you sound a bit more in-the-know when it comes time to talk about this strange extra day in February.
 We’ll try not to get too technical.

 Basically, leap years are a way to make sure our modern-day Gregorian calendar remains in sync with the changing seasons.